 2. The bird soaks up the water from the water bath method which will result in a juicy turkey, but its mostly water.
 Don’t water your bird down!!

 3. It’s so so easy.
-Just rub your fav seasonings on it, make room in the fridge and forget about it for a couple of days!
+Just rub your fave seasonings on it, make room in the fridge and forget about it for a couple of days!

-- 2 days before you cook it, take your herbs and spices and rub it all over the bird.
+- 2 days before you cook it, take your dry rub and smear it all over the bird.
 Make sure you get under the skin by the breasts too.

 - Place the turkey on a baking sheet and stick it in the fridge.
-If you are weird about having the raw bird just hanging, cover with plastic wrap.
+If you are weird about having the raw bird just hanging out, lightly cover with plastic wrap.